dvreeze/yaidom/docs/someXmlGotchas.rst

 Looking at whitespace handling alone, it is already clear that reasoning about "equality" of XML documents (in isolation) is next to impossible in general.

+Yaidom's approach w.r.t. whitespace handling is summarized as follows:

+* Yaidom leaves this to JAXP
+* Hence the user of yaidom is responsible for proper JAXP parser/transformer configuration
+* Yet, inspired by "Spring templates", such parser/transformer configuration needs to be done only once

 .. _`Ignorable White Space`: http://www.cafeconleche.org/books/xmljava/chapters/ch06s10.html

 XML as data description format